grigoros/DeadArtistsWASM/README.md

 ```
 ------------------------------------------------------------------------------------------------------------------

-(3) Using an instantiation of the DataContext object, the ServiceResponse value object, and object models, the back-end/server services generate and return a response of type <OBJECT>.
+(3) Using an instantiation of the DataContext object, the ServiceResponse value object, and object models, the back-end/server services generate and return a response of type OBJECT.
 The example below shows the method whereby the back-end service retrieves products from the SQL database.
-Moreover, the example shows the first instantiation of a List.
+Moreover, the example shows the first instantiation of a List in a method.
 Example code found at DeadArtistsWASM\DeadArtistsWASM\Server\Services\ProductService\ProductService.cs **(Requirements 2 and 3 partially satisfied; this data will be used in the client)** <br/>

 ```cs
 public async Task<ServiceResponse<List<Product>>> GetProductsAsync()